Generic Name: sertaconazole topical (SER ta KON a zole)

 You should not use sertaconazole topical if you are allergic to it.

-FDA pregnancy category C. It is not known whether sertaconazole topical will harm an unborn baby.
-Tell your doctor if you are pregnant or plan to become pregnant while using this medicine.
+It is not known whether sertaconazole topical will harm an unborn baby.
+Tell your doctor if you are pregnant.

 It is not known whether sertaconazole topical passes into breast milk or if it could harm a nursing baby.
 Tell your doctor if you are breast-feeding a baby.

 Do not use this medicine on anyone under 12 years old without medical advice.

 Follow all directions on your prescription label.
 Do not use this medicine in larger or smaller amounts or for longer than recommended.

 Do not take by mouth.
 Sertaconazole topical is for use only on the skin.

 To treat athlete's foot: Apply the medicine to the affected areas between the toes and nearby skin 2 times per day for 1 month.